 Nothing beats a good Christmas movie to get you in the festive spirit.
-Invite your friends and family over to watch your favourite.
-The best thing about that is you don’t have to worry about accessibility as you’ll be in the comfort of your own home.
+Invite your friends and family to your house to watch your favourite movie.
+The best thing about that is that you don’t have to worry about accessibility as you’ll be in the comfort of your own home.

 It wouldn’t be Christmas without the glow of twinkling lights lining the streets and our homes.
-I absolutely love Christmas lights and they give me all sorts of happy feels.
-You don’t even have to look far to find a good light display as all the high streets have fantastic displays that can be seen from space.
+I absolutely love Christmas lights and they give me all sorts of happy feelings.
+You don’t even have to look far to find a good light display, as all the high streets have fantastic displays.

 One of my main reasons for going to New York in December was to see the Christmas lights.
 Another option if you have a wheelchair accessible vehicle would be to go a nighttime drive around your hometown and admire all the streets and homes decked out in Christmas lights and displays.

-When you think of a traditional Christmas, carol singers is probably one of the things that come to mind.
-I guess one of my earliest memories of this is watching Home Alone as a child when Kevin goes to the local church and watches the children’s choir.
-I even planned on going to a carol concert in New York but there were no tickets left.
+When you think of a traditional Christmas, carol singers are probably one of the things that come to mind.
+I guess one of my earliest memories of this is watching Home Alone as a child and seeing Kevin go to the local church and watch the children’s choir.
+I even planned on going to a carol concert in New York but no tickets were left.

 Christmas markets are popping up in towns and cities more and more.
 Some people even hop on a plane to another country just to visit the Christmas markets.
-They are a festive tradition and somewhere you will expect to find lots of food stalls, Christmas nick-nacks and stocking fillers, mulled wine and hot chocolate.
+They are a holiday tradition, and you can expect to find a variety of food stalls, Christmas trinkets and stocking stuffers, mulled wine, and hot chocolate.

-Despite the busyness, we enjoyed a trip to the Edinburgh Christmas market and Glasgow Loves Christmas last year.
-Wheelchair access at both markets was good and with Changing Places facilities located nearby they were inclusive and accessible for all.
+Despite the busyness, we enjoyed a trip to the Edinburgh Christmas market and Glasgow Loves Christmas in recent years.
+Wheelchair access at both markets was good, and with Changing Places facilities located nearby, they were inclusive and accessible for all.

 The nearest Changing Places to the Edinburgh Christmas market is The Booking Office JD Wetherspoons.
 There is also one at St Enoch Centre and Glasgow’s Queen Street station which are the closest to the Glasgow Christmas market in George Square.

-Christmas pantomimes are a great tradition many families continue every year.
-They are fun for all ages, especially the little ones with plenty of sing-alongs, shouting and audience interactions.
+Christmas pantomimes are a great tradition that many families continue every year.
+They are fun for all ages, especially the little ones, with plenty of sing-alongs, shouting, and audience interactions.
 A great way to get everyone in the Christmas spirit.

-Another festive favourite is a ballet performance, which is ideal if you enjoy the calm and quiet type of performance.
-The Nutcracker is a fantastic choice for the Christmas season and one I would personally love to see.
+Another festive favourite is a ballet performance, which is ideal if you enjoy a calm and quiet type of performance.
+The Nutcracker is a fantastic choice for the Christmas season, and one I would personally love to see.